vibbs/next-saas-template/README.md

 Read the documentation for all possiblities: https://tailwindcss.com/docs/theme

 > Also, main branch I will try to keep up to date with other layers, so if you are interested till tailwindcss part then refer to branch `with-tailwind-css`

+## SignUp and login pages

+For this we will need forms, for which we will continue to build on top of the tailwindcss

+Install the `@tailwindcss/forms` plugin and leverage the tailwind form components to build the pages

 ---